mortenivar/Jed-modes/README.sh.txt

                                     Keys

+Please not that some of the key combinations below may not work for you.
+For instance the <shift>-up key combo is defined in a library file called keydefs.sl, but the definition of the keysyms therein may or may not correspond to that of your own environment.
+In my case, I have defined the following keys that did not correspond with my shell enviroment, like this:

+  variable Key_Shift_Up   = "^[[1;2A";
+  variable Key_Shift_Down = "^[[1;2B";

+and put those definitions in a separate file that I source from my ~/.jedrc

+You can find out what your shell environment sees as your keysyms by typing
+<ctrl>-v and then type the key combination.

 <ctrl>-c C,   will execute the shellcheck program (if installed) on the
               current script and color lines that are identified by